fedorrik/stv_vast/README.md

 HOR Structural Variant (StV) prediction using HOR-monomer annotation

 This is experemental version which makes StV annotation for all the HORs ([original version](https://github.com/fedorrik/stv) uses only live HORs).
 It requires censat annotation (with coordinates of each HOR).
-Also this version insertes monomers of different HOR or SF monomer inside the StV name of a given HOR.
+Also this version insertes monomers of different HOR or SF monomer (if HOR+SF annotation is used as input) inside the StV name of a given HOR.

-Usage: ./stv.sh monomeric_HOR_track.bed censat_anntotaion.bed
+Usage: `./stv.sh <monomeric_HOR+SF_track>.bed <censat_anntotaion>.bed`

 Config: insert path to dir with program into stv.sh
 ___